dimasmikael/desafio_rick_and_morty/README.md

 **Passo 2:**

-Abra a pasta do a pasta do projeto na sua IDE.
+Abra a pasta do  projeto na sua IDE.

 Android Studio ->File ->Open- localize a abra a pasta do projeto.
 VsCode ->File ->Open folder- localize a abra a pasta do projeto.